 What information must the sex offender provide?

 If you are convicted of a sexual offence and become subject to the reporting requirements of the Sex Offenders Act 2001, you must notify the Gardaí of:

-- Your name, date of birth and home address within 7 days of becoming subject to the requirements.
-(This normally means within 7 days of being released from prison).
+- Your name, date of birth and home address within 3 days of becoming subject to the requirements (this normally means within 3 days of being released from prison)

-- Any change to your name or home address within 7 days of the change.
+- Any change to your name or home address within 3 days of the change

-- Any plans to live somewhere else in Ireland or to leave Ireland for more than 7 days.
-If you plan to do this, you must provide the Gardaí with the address you will be staying at.
+- Any plans to live somewhere else in Ireland or to leave Ireland for more than 3 days (if you plan to do this, you must provide the Gardaí with the address you will be staying at)